-Open cast coal mining is inevitably accompanied by a significant technological interference in the environment.
-This requires the due (during the technological process) restoration of the disrupted balance and the forming of a new environment that is consistent with ecological requirements.
+Opencast coal mining is inevitably accompanied by a significant technogeneous interference in the environment.
+This requires the timely restoration of the disrupted balance in the course of the technological process and the formation of a new environment that is consistent with ecological requirements.

 Environment protection is one of the priority tasks for Mini Maritsa Iztok EAD.
 The Company strictly complies with the environmental legislation in force, as well as with the requirements of the voluntarily adopted Standard ISO 14001-2015 - is a part of the Integrated Management System.

 The Company is aware of its responsibility before the future generations and strictly adheres to all environmental prescripts and regulations related to carrying out mining operations, so that the fertility and the landscape are restored upon discontinuing extraction.

 By the end of 2021, 46,610 decares of disturbed land were reclaimed on the territory of the mines, of which 30,976 decares for agricultural purposes and 15, 088 decares for forestry.

 252,000 m3 of humus was collected in front of the mining operation face by the beginning of October 2021.

 It is planned that some 600,000 m3 of humus will be collected and stored for subsequent reclamation on the territory of the Company.

 Mini Maritsa Iztok EAD holds two Integrated Permits – No 398-HO/2010 on the exploitation of United Northern Dumps and No 403-HO/2010 on the exploitation of Mednikarovo Dump - both sites having the status of non-hazardous waste landfills - where production waste from the TPPs is heaped.
 Over the first nine months of 2021 2,500,000 tonnes of production waste from the TPPs together with 25,000,000 m3 of overburden were heaped in strict compliance with the terms laid down in the Integrated Permit.